MichaelCurrin/jekyll-blog-demo/README.md

 # Jekyll Blog Demo
 > Minimal base for a static website - built with Jekyll.

+There is just enough content and styling to show what a website looks like.

+- The [minima](https://github.com/jekyll/minima) Jekyll theme is used.
-This project lets you build and serve statically generated site.
-Jekyll is used to compile the static HTML assets using templates in the repo.
-The main content files are markdown and HTML files at the top-level directory.
-There some markdown post files in a subdirectory - you can delete this directory if you don't need blog posts.
+- The main content pages are markdown and HTML files at the top-level directory.
+- Blog posts are in a subdirectory - you can delete this that if you don't need it.
+- The pages use "layout" fields to point to template files for tyling and structure.
+There are no layouts in this project - the  theme's layouts are referenced though.

 ## Background

+The Github Page service lets you build and serve a statically generated site.

+The most basic way is to serve some flat HTML files (and other assets) without any logic.
+This is great for a one page site with custom styling (rather than using a theme).

+Another way is to use a Jekyll-based project.
+This lets you use templating and themes, which makes it easier to avoid code duplication and lets you change out a theme in your config rather than your content files.
+This project is a base setup for the latter.

 This repo is based on an example provided by Jekyll, available as the [jekyll/example](https://github.com/jekyll/example) repo.
 One way to get that example is to run the command from a [Jekyll](https://jekyllrb.com/) tutorial: